nolanlawson/css-talk-2022/markdown.md

 --
 - Style
-  - Figuring out which CSS rules apply to which elements
+  - Figuring out which CSS rules apply to which elements and computing styles

 --
 - Layout
-  - Figuring out how to lay those elements out on the page
+  - Figuring out how to lay those elements out geometrically on the page

 ---

 .center[![TODO](./images/pixel-pipeline-style.png)]